Qinisfighting/Qinisfighting/README.md

 I'm just someone who enjoys building things and learning some interesting new stuff.<br>

 - 🔭 I’m currently working on embedded software for a building automation system as a wage slave.
-- 🎯 I’ve been planning to build some fun, AI-driven side projects with React and Python in my spare time... yeah, key word being 'planning'...🫣
+- 🎯 I’ve been planning to build some fun, AI-driven side projects in my spare time... yeah, key word being 'planning'...🫣

 - 📫 You can reach me at: yanqin.qualmann@gmail.com